jadew33/test/README.md

 When you clone this locally, make sure to `npm i` at the root folder (the one with /package-lock.json) to install all of the required dependencies.

-Then to start the development server, I usually run:

-`npm run dev `
+Then to start the development server, I usually run `npm run dev `

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.